 The right mobile app marketing strategy can put you ahead of your competition and ensures that users return to your app.
 However, marketers often make some of the common mistakes while promoting their apps that lead to disappointing results and waste of budget.

-Email marketing is dead, it has been dead for at least the last couple years, and its funeral is no secret.
+Email marketing is dead, it has been dead for at least the last couple of years, and its funeral is no secret.

 So what’s the replacement?
 Digital Marketing can’t be dead with emails, right?
-Well that’s where SMS Marketing made its appearance.
+Well, that’s where SMS marketing made its appearance.

-SMS Marketing actually came into existence quite some time back, but was being dominated by emails.
+SMS marketing actually came into existence quite some time back, but was being dominated by emails.
 Only when emails started to fade away could the true colors and sky-high potential of SMS Marketing be recognized.

 In 2015 the Google mobilegeddon was a hot topic for SEOs who were positive that Google’s changing mobile ranking algorithm would see major demotions for unprepared websites.
 Despite the initial update going out in April 2015, the fun is still not over; we saw a new Google mobile friendly update in 2016, and we’re constantly learning more about Google’s plans for mobile search.
-Most importantly, Google is planning to make the mobile index its primary index, and has already been testing mobile-first search, which means websites need to be fully optimised in order to avoid SEO demotion when the mobile-first index is properly rolled out.
+Most importantly, Google is planning to make the mobile index its primary index, and has already been testing mobile-first search, which means websites need to be fully optimized in order to avoid SEO demotion when the mobile-first index is properly rolled out.
 You need to provide awesome mobile UX if you’re to compete in light of Google’s latest updates.

 Step 1: Check your website with Google’s Mobile-Friendly Test

 Rather than simply guessing as to whether your site is mobile-friendly, start by taking Google’s Mobile-Friendly Test which analyses any inputted URL and tells you whether or not its mobile-friendly, whilst providing a preview of how the page looks on a mobile screen.
-If the page isn’t mobile friendly, it will tell you exactly which issues need work, for example the text being too small or clickable elements being too close together.
+If the page isn’t mobile-friendly, it will tell you exactly which issues need work, for example, the text being too small or clickable elements being too close together.
 You then have a list of actionable issues to work on to improve your mobile UX.